Test case templates

 Also documenting a test execution and keeping a history of your test cases is very difficult in spreadsheets and the more test cases and the more test runs, the messier it gets.
 Especially, when more people want to work simultaneously on a spreadsheet it might cause consistency problems and makes it even harder to keep an overview of who changed what and who executed which test.

-That is why we would recommend NOT using spreadsheets, but using a test case management tool from the beginning.
+That is why we would recommend not using spreadsheets, but using a dedicated test case management tool from the beginning.
 It will make your life so much easier!
-Testiny allows you to write and maintain test cases with ease, provides customizable test case templates to fit your needs, and makes tracking and analyzing results easy – start right now with Testiny.
+Testiny allows you to write and maintain test cases with ease, provides customizable test case templates to fit your needs, and makes tracking and analyzing results easy – start with Testiny.

-You already have tests in a spreadsheet and want to use a test management tool?
+You want to migrate from spreadsheest to a test management tool?

 If you already have lots of test cases and currently maintain them in spreadsheets, you might get tired of the tedious work of updating and tracking all changes.
 In Testiny, you can easily import your test cases from a spreadsheet – you might want to have a look at an example template for importing.
 If the basic test case fields provided are not enough you can also create custom fields, so that no important information is lost when importing your tests.